ComBoWizards/MeStudio/README.md

 ## MeStudio ReplacR
-In order to properly run MeStudio Core, a pre-processing python-based script named ms_replacR has been implemented and is highly suggested to be used.
-You can find the source code here. ms_replacR expects six arguments:
+In order to properly run *MeStudio Core*, a pre-processing python-based script named *ms_replacR* has been implemented and is highly suggested to be used.
+You can find the source code here.
+*ms_replacR* expects six arguments:
 1. *output directory*, in which results and log files will be written
 2. *genomic annotation*, in the GFF3 format
 3. *methylation annotation*, a sequencer-produced modified base calls in the GFF3 format